Schloss Einstein: In Erfurt

-Since September 2007, Schloss Einstein is produced by Saxonia Media Filmproduktion and filmed at the Kindermedienzentrum Erfurt.
+Since September 2007, Schloss Einstein is produced by Saxonia Media Filmproduktion and filmed at the Kindermedienzentrum Erfur.

 The school has two different buildings: the school building and the dormitory building.
 The Kindermedienzentrum Erfurt contains all the sets for the school.

 The set for the school building has classrooms, a cafeteria, hallways, stairs, and a gymnasium.
 It also contains all the sets used for the dormitory building.
 Outside filming is done in the egapark, in other places in Erfurt, and in Schlosspark Arnstadt.